beaverbuilder/documentation/docs/beaver-builder/known-issues.md

 ### Event description module shows too much information
 <p><span class="badge badge--secondary">Status: Pending</span></p>

-**Description:** It displays all of the Event content instead of just the description when Gutenberg content editor is in use
+**Description:** It displays all of the Event content instead of just the description when Gutenberg content editor is in use.

 `IR: 176`